cwi-swat/ifip-wg216/meetings/Santiago2026.md

 Google Maps app has great knowledge of the public transportation network in Santiago, so this should probably be your go-to solution to figure out how to get anywhere.

+*UPDATE: as of Feb 13, contactless payment with bank cards will be available in all metro stations.
+If it works as advertised, this should be the most convenient option, as you don't need to acquire a Bip card.*

 ### What about taxis (and alternatives)?